SOM-Research/OCLsharp/README.md

 OCL# aims to solve some of the shortcomings with the semantics of OCL.
 It provides the core primitives that can be used to implement the rest of  operations and iterators in OCL.

+This repository is the companion to the research paper providing a description of OCL#:

+*Friedrich Steimann, Robert Clarisó, Martin Gogolla (2023).
+"OCL Rebuilt, from the Ground Up".
+ACM/IEEE 26th International Conference on Model-Driven Engineering Languages and Systems (MODELS), IEEE, to appear.*

 ## Requirements

 The OCL# toolkit is implemented in Prolog.
 OCL# has been tested in [SWI Prolog](https://www.swi-prolog.org/).